ghchinoy/fabulae/README.md

 Fabulae creates an audio conversation from a given PDF URL or a text transcript.

+The primary example is a command-line tool, `fabulae`, but there's also a webservice.

 ## Prerequisites

-* Google Cloud Project
+* Google Cloud Project with Cloud Services enabled
 * [Go](https://go.dev/doc/install)
-* Services enabled
 * Environment variable for your Project ID
 * Fabulae CLI